 A great party is a full house!
 The planning starts with picking a time that works for everyone.
 Taking concurrence from all attendees lets you plan the rest of the things out, such as the quantity of food and beverages you’ll need to arrange for, or any subscriptions to online games, if applicable.
 It would be ideal if everyone can stay the entire time, but do prepare for people excusing themselves early if they wish to.

 2.2 Set Some Ground Rules

 As more guests join in, there are bound to be abrupt disconnections, echoes, dropouts, or lags.
-And the worst of these minor annoyances are people speaking over each other.
+And the worst of these minor annoyances is people speaking over each other.
 Set rules about when to have your camera on or off and muting and unmuting.
-If everyone follows this, they’ll be able to truly enjoy the party experience.
+If everyone follows this, they’ll be able to enjoy the party experience truly.
 Choose a platform that features breakout rooms so that the host can break the group size up.
 Everyone can interact more freely without noise and chaos.

 2.3 Block The Calendar

 Calendar the event using apps like Calendly, and make sure RSVPs go out to all.
 Sending the mail on high alert can ensure people view the invite and respond in time.

 Once you have zeroed down on one of the many free virtual holiday party ideas, you need an invite.
 If you’ve got graphic designers on board, have them design the invitations.
 You can also use templates from websites like GreetingsIsland and Canva to finalize the design.
 Make sure to mention the time and provide the meeting link in the invite.

 The marketing team can come up with the invitation’s content and make it as creative as they like.
 Encouraging members to take an active role in the planning makes them feel more involved.
 Also, they’re unlikely to forget when it’s happening when they’re at the center of party planning!